Best Ways to Make Money Scrapping Metal

 On Craigslist

-Many people post ads on Craigslist to get rid of old appliances and similar metal products.
-The old saying rings true “One person’s trash is another person’s treasure.”
-There are various reasons people give away these items instead of profiting from them.
-They may lack the knowledge of scrap metal recycling, or perhaps they don’t have the proper equipment necessary to transport them to a recycling center or junkyard.
+Many people post ads on Craigslist to eliminate old appliances and similar metal products.
+The old saying rings true: “One person’s trash is another person’s treasure.”
+People give away these items for various reasons instead of profiting from them.
+They may lack the knowledge of scrap metal recycling or the proper equipment to transport them to a recycling center or junkyard.

 Recommended: Should You Scrap It Or Sell It?